jgeraigery/SpotlightHelp/pages/ConnectLinux/linux_alarm_filesystemspace.md

 title: File System Space Alarm
 last_updated: July 29, 2016
 summary: "The File System Space alarm indicates that the file system is full or filling up."
-sidebar: c_unix_sidebar
+sidebar: c_linux_sidebar
-permalink: unix_alarm_filesystemspace.html
+permalink: linux_alarm_filesystemspace.html
 id:
-folder: ConnectUnix
+folder: ConnectLinux
 ---

 If the file system fills up completely, no more data can be written to it.
 For example: